Skip to content

 If fewer agreeing source are available, no synchronization is performed and the clock will drift.
 This option is a combination of ntpd's minclock and minsane.
 Its default value is 3, the recommended value from a security perspective.
 In ntpd, a default of 3 is used for minclock and 1 for minsane.

-Through the tinker command's step and stepout flags, ntpsec allows limiting of the maximum change in time made.
+Through the tinker command's step and stepout flags, NTPsec allows limiting of the maximum change in time made.
 Although not entirely the same in functionality, ntpd-rs allows similar restrictions to be enforced through a number of panic thresholds.
 Steps at startup are controlled through the startup-panic-threshold, whilst steps during normal operation are controlled with single-step-panic-threshold and accumulated-step-panic-threshold.

 [synchronization]